 Trade Marks and Service Marks

 The Trade Marks Law governs the registration and protection of marks in relation to goods and services.
-The international classification of goods applies, under which goods and services are categorized into 34 classes and services into 11 classes.
+Goods and services are categorized into 34 classes and 11 classes, respectively, in line with the ninth edition of the Nice Classification.